pa1-ka3/Lesson1/Readme.md

-Lesson for html + pytython
+Lesson for html + python